-Protestantism and Eastern Orthodoxy are two of the three historic branches of the Christian faith, along with Roman Catholicism.
-Though the Orthodox tradition is approximately 500 years older than Protestantism, there are similarities between them.
+Protestantism and Eastern Orthodoxy are two of the three historical branches of the Christian faith, along with Roman Catholicism.
+Though the Orthodox tradition is approximately 500 years older than Protestantism, similarities exist.
 There are also important differences.

 What are the three main differences between Protestantism and Eastern Orthodoxy?
 How do their origins, Bibles, and membership numbers compare?
 Why did some Protestants vandalize the sanctuaries of Orthodox churches at the time of the Reformation?
 Keep reading to learn answers to these questions and more.